13 Different Types of Tiles Explained

 However, because these stones are highly delicate, materials such as fiberglass, mesh, and resin are used to strengthen them.
 Their unique surface shapes determine the utilization of these stones.

 These stones come in various colors and are popular indoors due to their light coloration.
-Onyx tile preparation and installation necessitate a high level of expertise, which drives up the price.
+Onyx tile preparation and installation necessitate a high level of expertise, which drives the price.
 This is one of the different types of tiles.

 11. Hardwood Tiles